blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Israel Palestine Peace Proposals.md

 - 1995 Oslo II
 	-

+- 2000: Israel left the buffer zone in Lebanon
+	- Why:
+		- UN Security council 425
+- 2000: Hezbollah started
+	- Why:
+		- They took the retreat as a sign of victory

 - 2000 Camp David Summit and the Clinton parameters
 	- What:
 		- Israeli PM Ahoud Barak offered to offered to create a Palestinian state in all of Gaza and 97% of the West Bank, with land swaps to account for the other 3%.